 Getting there

 Travelling Europe by train?
-Check out these Eurail options.
-Or book a flight from anywhere in Europe using EasyJet.
+Check out these train options with Rail Europe.
+Or book a flight here.

 While exploring the South of France I stuck to the train system and didn’t hire a car.
 While the trains are perfect for exploring the French Riviera I would definitely recommend hiring a car for exploring Provence.
 The towns I visited were absolutely lovely and all linked along the train system.
 However, if you want to really explore the heart of Provence then you’ll need a car to reach the rural villages, lavendar fields and the Gorges du Verdon.
 My highlights of my Provence trip were definitely Aix-en-Provence and the Calanques de Cassis.
 I would love to return to this area though in the future and visit the Gorges du Verdon, the lavendar fields in Valensole, the sunflower fields near Saint-Remy-de-Provence and the cute town of Lourmarin.
 For a detailed guide to these areas in the Provence region read Find Us Lost’s comprehensive guide to Provence.